MONTHLY QUIZ: Concerning the reason we got CLL:

 6: 1, 2 and 3 are correct.

 The correct answer is #6.
 CLL mostly occurs episodically with no known cause but occasionally CLL runs in families.
 Agent Orange is a recognized risk for CLL and exposed veterans who develop CLL may be entitled to compensation.
-For a long time, radiation was not considered a risk due to the lack of increase of CLL after Hiroshima, but we now know from the Chernobyl experience, that Hiroshima was the exception due to the very low baseline incidence in of CLL in ethnic Japanese.
-Benzenes and other solvents may increase the risk of other blood cancers, but there has been no link found with CLL.
-Usually, we just don’t know why we got CLL.
+Radiation was not considered a risk due to the lack of increase of CLL after Hiroshima, but we now know from the Chernobyl experience, that Hiroshima was the exception due to the very low baseline incidence in of CLL in ethnic Japanese.
+Benzenes and other solvents may increase the risk of other blood cancers, but there has been no link with CLL.
+Usually, we don’t know why we got CLL.

-September 1st will be the second World CLL Day.
-Watch the website (CLLSociety.org) for details and be sure to share posts on Facebook and Twitter to help create awareness of CLL/SLL and our ongoing vulnerability in the pandemic.
+September 1st will be the 3rd World CLL Day.
+Watch CLLSociety.org for details.
+CLL Society has been deeply involved in planning and developing materials for World CLL Day since its inception.
+Be sure to share posts on Twitter and Facebook to create awareness.
 World CLL Day website is full of helpful resources.

 BASICS: Clinical Trials Phases – This applies to all trials, including those for CLL and COVID-19

 Phase 1: Is the drug safe and what’s the best dose?
 There is no placebo arm.
 These are small trials.
 While they are officially designed to check for safety, clearly efficacy is also looked for.

 Phase 2: Does the drug work?
 Is it effective?
 Medium size trials where there is no placebo or control arm.
 There can be different arms with different combinations or sequencing of the drugs.